rilldata/rill/docs/docs/install/binary.md

 # Using a Rill binary
-Our binary is the fastest path to installing Rill Developer.
-The easiest way to install it is using our script:
+Our binary script is the fastest path to installing Rill Developer.
+Use this command to get started:
 ```
 curl -s https://cdn.rilldata.com/install.sh | bash
 ```